-- In our opinion, a credit weakness is Washoe County's large pension and OPEB obligation, without a plan in place that we believe will sufficiently address the pension obligation. - The pension plan that the county participates in is relatively underfunded, and we believe this could lead to potentially significant future cost increases. - The county makes payments toward the OPEB trust for its OPEB liabilities and has historically paid its actuarially determined contribution, although we understand that the county actuaries calculated a reduction in contributions in fiscal 2021, which has helped to offset budgetary pressure.
-As of fiscal year-end 2020, the balance in the OPEB trust fund maintained a balance of \$252 million.
+- In our opinion, a credit weakness is Washoe County's large pension and OPEB obligation, without a plan in place that we believe will sufficiently address the pension obligation.
+We note that the county participates in a state pension plan and contributes its annually required contributions as determined by the plan. - The pension plan that the county participates in is relatively underfunded, and we believe this could lead to potentially significant future cost increases.

+The county makes payments toward the OPEB trust for its OPEB liabilities and has historically paid its actuarially determined contribution, although we understand that the county actuaries calculated a reduction in contributions in fiscal 2021, which has helped to offset budgetary pressure.
+As of fiscal year-end 2021, the balance in the OPEB trust fund maintained a balance of \$273 million.
 Additionally, the legal flexibility to alter OPEB benefits limits the potential adverse credit implications from its OPEB liability.

 Washoe County contributes to the Public Employees Retirement System of the State of Nevada (PERS), a cost-sharing, multiple-employer, noncontributory, defined benefit public employee retirement plan administered by PERS to provide retirement benefits, death benefits, and disability benefits to their beneficiaries.
-As of June 30, 2020, the PERS plan was 77% funded and the county's proportionate share of the net pension liability was \$422.3 million.
-The county made its full annual required pension contribution in 2020, totaling 6.1% of total governmental expenditures.
-The county's 2020 actuarially determined contributions for the PERS fell short of static funding and minimum funding progress, indicating that the liability is increasing annually.
-Additionally, the county participates in three OPEB plans and the funded ratio of the largest plan was 51.8% and its net OPEB liability was \$235.2 million.
-The county's OPEB contributions represented 4.2% of total governmental expenditures, bringing the combined pension and OPEB carrying charges to 10.3%, which we consider relatively elevated.
-Strong institutional framework The institutional framework score for Nevada counties is strong.
+As of June 30, 2020, the PERS plan was 77% funded and the county's proportionate share of the net pension liability was \$425.6 million.
+The county's 2021 actuarially determined contributions for the PERS fell short of static funding and minimum funding progress, indicating that the liability is increasing annually.
+Additionally, the county participates in three OPEB plans and the funded ratio of the largest plan was 71.8% and its net OPEB liability was \$107.7 million.